xoelmb/denovobs/README.md

-# denovobs
+# Differential Expression Analysis of Unannotated Proteins in the BrainSpan RNA-Seq dataset

 Description of the expression analysis performed on the BrainSpan bulk mRNA-Seq dataset.
-The genes analysed where those identified as human and primate origin by a phylostratography analysis.
+The genes analysed were those identified as human and primate origin by a phylostratography analysis.

 # Data